wintersys-dev/adt-documentation/docs/Agile Deployment Toolkit/Deployment/TroubleShooting.md

 This function will write to

->     ${BUILD_HOME}/runtimedata/linode/crew/logs/build-status-stream-${date-and-time}
+>     ${BUILD_HOME}/runtimedata/${CLOUDHOST}/${BUILD_IDENTIFIER}/logs/build-status-stream-${date-and-time}

 and so you can call this function from any of the .sh files on the build-machine by adding a status command to the part of the file that you suspect with any debug info that you need by calling

 >     status "Got as far as here with cloudhost set to ${cloudhost}"

-for example and that will give you a trace complete with the file name that is being accessed.
+for example and that will give you a trace complete with the file name that is being accessed in the status error file.
 The output to stdout doesn't contain the filename and its useful to have a record stored on the filesystem of a build attempt as well.